cpsource/web-login-logout/README.md

 I tested ChatGPT if it could handle popups WHILE translating the text to French.
 Then I had ChatGPT convert the whole mess to bootstrap version 5.

-It passed with flying colors.
-Take a look at this example:
+It passed with <span style="color:red">flying colors.</span> Take a look at this example:

   * ack.php - a bootstrap four version
   * ack-bs5.php - the bootstrap five version